Lynn Peak Hike – Table of Contents

 Trailhead Coordinates: 49.359619, -123.027950

 Here is a 5-minute video of our experience on this hike!

 From the parking lot, there is an information board with a map and details about the hiking trails in the area.
 From the signboard, you will cross the bridge over Lynn Creek.
 Immediately, you’ll come to a hiker registration station where you can fill out a form and drop it in the box (just in case), and keep a stub to drop in on your return.

-From this point the trail will even steeper and will continue like this until the lookout is reached.
-The trail is very well-marked and there are no further junctions, so navigation is easy.
+From this point, the trail will become even steeper and it will continue like this until the lookout is reached.
+The trail is well-marked and there are no further junctions, so navigation is easy.
 As the trail climbs, it will become rocky, making footing a slight challenge in places.
 If you are hiking after a recent rainfall, there will also likely be water pouring down the lower portion of the trail, so be prepared for wet feet.

 Continuing along the trail, you will come to the so-called ‘enchanted forest’ – a grove of old-growth trees which escaped the massive logging that took place in the area – starting at an elevation of about 650 m.
 After about 40 minutes from the first lookout, you will come to another clearing in the trees with a view east towards Mount Seymour known as Blimp Lookout.

 Cool fact: “[The lookout] was once a blimp tethering station.
 No effort was spared logging Lynn Peak; 40 years ago, the blimp was used to lift logs off the mountain”. [source]